 Judge: "While I was unable to decipher the challenger's handwriting at times, I still found her proofs to be refreshing and innovative.
-Particularly her ability to use the Pumping Lemma in the proof that Turing Machines have more processing power than Windows NT.
+Particularly her ability to use the Pumping Lemma in the proof that Turing Machines have more process-

+Lemma in the proof that Turing Machines have more processing power than Windows NT.
 And I'm not just saying all this because Jean's my sister."

-Now the proofs of the Iron Mathie.
+Now the proofs of the

+Iron Mathie.